Bollywood Journalist Rahul Varun Mishra's Interaction With Akshay Kumar Goes Viral - ExBulletin

 Since the beginning of time, Mumbai and our Hindi Bollywood film industry has always been a distant dream for millions of people in the country, but not everyone has the courage to pursue the goal of making space with awake eyes.

 Rahul Varun Mishra was born on 5th August 1993.
 He is a Bollywood Journalist and the founder of RV Rising entertainment and The Filmy Charcha in 2019.
-Established in Mumbai, he has achieved so much in this field as an outsider and has no never looked back.
+Established in Mumbai, he has achieved so much in this field as a foreigner and has never looked in back.
 He was also awarded with Rashtriya Ratna Samman.

 Starting at a very low level, Rahul hails from Madhubani, Bihar.
 He is raised by a simplistic and stylish middle class family where succeeding in the media and entertainment industry is nothing short of a myth and yet Rahul was so passionate about his dreams since childhood.
 Rahul’s father is a small businessman and his mother is a housewife, he completed his education from RK college Madhubani.